allan-tulane/sp22-recitation-04-jiruoqin/recitation-04.md

 **Enter answer here**

-**Answer:** This count-word function is not a pure program becuase it has side effects which writes to an existing memory location (i.e., updating `counts`).
-When we try to implement parallelism to not-pure programs, the problem of race condition arises.
-The result will thus be indeterministic.
+**Answer:** This count-word function is completely sequential, i.e., it has to go thorugh every for loop steps.
+Such struture leaves no sapce for parallelism.

 ## Part 2: Sentiment analysis